al-jazeera-america/hash-walker/README.md

 * TODO: HTTParty adapter.   httparty_response.walk()
 * TODO: Adapter for other libaries?
 VCR?
 Mechanize?
 REGEXP?
 Nokogiri?
 * TODO: return a value from the entire outer bloc
-* TODO: test more stuff at the top level / outer block level
+* TODO: test more stuff at the top level / outer block level.
+* TODO: top level array? (then its not a hash)
+* TODO: support for objects and enumerables along with Hash's and Arrays
 * TODO: access to key names
 * TODO: generate the DSL based on an existing hash (like a VCR cassette?)
-* TODO: option to raise an error or not raise an error if referencing a non-existant key
 * TODO: don't look for Hash's and Array's, look for objects that act like Hash's and act like Arrays. (objects and enumarbles?)